K4rian/docker-citra-room/compose/README.md

     file: ./secret.txt
 ```

-* When deploying, Compose maps the server port to the same port of the host as specified in the compose file.

-* The environment file *[citra-room.env](citra-room.env)* holds the server configuration.
+> The environment file *[citra-room.env](citra-room.env)* holds the server environment variables.
+>

-* The server password is defined in the *[secret.txt](secret.txt)* file.
+> The server password is defined in the *[secret.txt](secret.txt)* file.
-— Compose will mount it to `/run/secrets/citraroom` within the container.
+> — Compose will mount it to `/run/secrets/citraroom` within the container.
+>

-* The secret name has to be `citraroom`.
+> The secret name has to be `citraroom`.
+>

-* To make the server public, the `secrets` definitions in the compose file have to be omitted.
+> To make the server public, the `secrets` definitions in the compose file have to be omitted.

 ## Deployment
 ```bash
 docker compose -p citra-room up -d
 ```
-*__Note__*: The project is using a volume in order to store the server data that can be recovered if the container is removed and restarted.
+> The project is using a volume in order to store the server data that can be recovered if the container is removed and restarted.

 ## Expected result
 Check that the container is running properly: